Dental Instruments Used to Keep Your Mouth Healthy

 Powered and Hand-Held Scalers

 There are two types of scalers: powered and hand-held.
-A powered scaler is a dental tool that uses ultrasonic teeth cleaning.
-It makes use of ultrasonic frequencies to remove plaque and tartar deposits from your teeth and areas just below the gum line.
+A powered scaler is a dental tool that functions as an ultrasonic cleaner for your teeth.
+It not only works as a very effective plaque remover, but it also makes use of ultrasonic frequencies to remove tartar deposits from your teeth and areas just below the gum line.
 We spray water and air into your mouth to cool the instrument, wash deposits away, and clean your teeth.
 Patients usually find this treatment comfortable.

-Hand-held scalers are metal instruments with sharp, pointed ends.
+Hand-held scalers are dental cleaning tools with sharp, pointed ends.
 We use these to scrape deposits from the surfaces of your teeth.
 There are several types of scalers that let us reach all the areas of your teeth and gums.
 They are also used to remove deposits from just below the gum line, an important step in preventing and treating gum disease.

 Saliva Ejectors

-A saliva ejector is made from a disposable tube that looks like a bent straw that goes into your mouth.
-This connects to a longer tube that evacuates liquids and particulates.
-Removing these elements helps keep your mouth clean and comfortable as our dental hygienist cleans your teeth.
-Saliva ejectors are used by the dentist during other procedures, including fillings, extractions, and orthodontic work.
-The permanent tubing is flushed and sanitized after each patient to prevent cross-contamination.
+A saliva ejector consists of a disposable tube resembling a curved straw that is inserted into your mouth.
+This tube is connected to a longer one that removes liquids and particles.
+By eliminating these substances, your mouth stays clean and comfortable while the dental hygienist works on cleaning your teeth.
+Saliva ejectors are utilized by dentists during various procedures such as fillings, extractions, and orthodontic treatments.
+The permanent tubing is cleaned and disinfected after each patient to avoid any cross-contamination.

 Polishers